Moghan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I am satisfied with the architecture for now.
 I think improvements is best found working with the data sets.

-The code for calculating the accuracy of the model is located in the elevent cell of the Ipython notebook.
+The code for calculating the accuracy of the model is located in the 12th cell of the Ipython notebook.

 My final model results were:
 * training set accuracy of ?.
 I never measured this accuracy.